 Right.
 This is the section most readers actually care about, so let's be specific.

-ChatGPT won four of five.
-Its prose has more variety and personality.
-It handles tone shifts well β you can tell it "write this like a slightly sarcastic tech journalist" and it actually delivers something readable.
-Gemini's output is competent but tends toward a flatter, more corporate register.
+On most creative tasks, ChatGPT comes out ahead.
+Its prose has more variety and personality, and it handles tone shifts well β€” ask it to "write this like a slightly sarcastic tech journalist" and, by user accounts, it generally delivers something readable.
+Gemini's output is competent but leans toward a flatter, more corporate register.
 It uses fewer idioms, less varied sentence structure, and often defaults to a safe, informational tone that reads like a well-written help article.

 Pricing Breakdown